Codeinexter/Movie-Recommender-System/README.md

 # 🎬 Movie Recommender System
-A simple content-based recommender system that suggests the Top 5 movies based on user input.
+A simple content-based recommender system that suggests the Top 5 movies based on user input.<br>
 Built with Python, NLP techniques (CountVectorizer + Cosine Similarity), and Streamlit for deployment.

 # 📌 Features